medavox/tuki-nuwa/text/3_grammar/philosophy.md

 For the sake of recognisability, it may be worth including the vowels e and o again.
 Recognisability of both spelling and pronunciation: many romance words would become recognisable again with these.
-`>=`5-vowel systems are very common cross-linguistically;
+Also,`>=`5-vowel systems are very common cross-linguistically;

 The only language which doesn't support this is Arabic; but
-1. This is only Modern Standard Arabic, and
+1. This is only Modern Standard Arabic (some Arabic dialects have e and o), and
 2. Arabic does have short and long vowels, so there may be some overlap with these.

 -----